 Cash and cash equivalents.
 Our cash and cash equivalents consist of cash on hand, bank deposits and short-term, highly liquid investments that are readily convertible to known amounts of cash.
-As of December 31, 2020 and 2021, respectively, our cash and cash equivalents were RMB404.6 million and RMB381.2 million (US\$59.8 million).
+As of December 31, 2020, 2021 and 2022, respectively, our cash and cash equivalents were RMB404.6 million, RMB381.2 million and RMB277.2 million (US\$40.2 million).

 Restricted cash.
-Our restricted cash was RMB324.3 million and RMB227.8 million (US\$35.8 million) as of December 31, 2020 and 2021, respectively.
+Our restricted cash was RMB324.3 million, RMB227.8 million and RMB98.9 million (US\$14.3 million) as of December 31, 2020, 2021 and 2022, respectively.
 Our restricted cash consists of (i) unremitted net insurance premiums, (ii) pledged deposit and (iii) guarantee deposit.
 In our capacity as an insurance broker, we collect premiums from our insurance clients and remit the premiums to the insurer partner who underwrites the respective insurance product.
 Unremitted net insurance premiums are held in a fiduciary capacity until disbursed by us, and we report the amount of such unremitted net insurance premiums as restricted cash.
-Unremitted net insurance premiums were RMB193.5 million and RMB126.7 million (US\$19.9 million) as of December 31, 2020 and 2021, respectively.
-During the year ended December 31, 2021, Hong Kong Smart Choice Ventures Limited, one of our subsidiaries, provided security for the loan of Huize Insurance Brokage Co.
+Unremitted net insurance premiums were RMB193.5 million, RMB126.7 million and RMB30.6 million (US\$4.4 million) as of December 31, 2020, 2021 and 2022, respectively.
+During the year ended December 31, 2022, Hong Kong Smart Choice Ventures Limited, one of our subsidiaries, provided security for the loan of Huize Insurance Brokage Co.
 Ltd. and Shenzhen Huize Shidai Co., Ltd., two subsidiaries of us, by pledged deposits.
-The amount of pledged deposits as of December 31, 2021 was RMB75.8 million (US\$11.9 million), compared to RMB106.4 million as of December 31, 2020.
+The amount of pledged deposits as of December 31, 2022, was RMB43.5 million (US\$6.3 million), compared to RMB75.8 million as of December 31, 2021.
 We pay guarantee deposit required by China Banking and Insurance Regulatory Commission in order to protect insurance premium appropriation by insurance broker.
-The amount of guarantee deposit was RMB24.5 million and RMB25.3 million (US\$4.0 million) as of December 31, 2020 and 2021.
+The amount of guarantee deposit was RMB24.5 million, RMB25.3 million and RMB24.9 million (US\$3.6 million) as of December 31, 2020, 2021 and 2022, respectively.

-Account receivable, net of allowance for doubtful accounts.
-Our account receivable, net of allowance for doubtful accounts was RMB232.6 million and RMB777.3 million (US\$122.0 million) as of December 31, 2020 and 2021, respectively.
-Account receivable, net of allowance for doubtful accounts primarily consists of commission fee receivable.
-The increase was due to the growth of our business scale.
+Accounts receivable, net of allowance for doubtful accounts.
+Our accounts receivable, net of allowance for doubtful accounts was RMB232.6 million, RMB777.3 million and RMB250.7 million (US\$36.3 million) as of December 31, 2020, 2021 and 2022, respectively.
+Accounts receivable, net of allowance for doubtful accounts primarily consists of commission fee receivable.